ceusahin/kodluyoruz-practices/README.md

 # Practices

-This repository lists case studies that I will work on throughout my software education life.
+This repository lists exercises that I will work on throughout my [Kodluyoruz.org](https://kodluyoruz.org/) education.